Retail Business Loans & Financing Options

 POS financing allows you to purchase or lease a POS system without paying the full amount up front.
 Depending on the company you work with, full financing options for all hardware and software may be available.

 In addition to POS financing, you may also consider a credit card processing app.
-These are usually more affordable, are less complicated, and don’t require lengthy contracts.
+These are usually more affordable, less complicated, and don’t require lengthy contracts.
 This option is best for smaller retail businesses, while larger businesses should stick with a full POS system.

 Recommended Option: CDGcommerce